dmulyalin/ttp/docs/source/Groups/Functions.rst

      - verifies that key's value is equal to provided value
    * - `to_int`_
      - converts given keys to integer (int or float) or tries to convert all match result values
+   * - `contains_val`_
+     - check if certain key contains certain value, return True if so and False otherwise
+   * - `exclude_val`_
+     - check if certain key contains certain value, return False if so and True otherwise

 containsall
 ------------------------------------------------------------------------------